ryannjohnson/django-schemas/README.md

 ## Requirements & Installation

-Currently, this package has been successfully tested with the following tools:
+This package has been successfully tested with the following tools:

 - PostgreSQL >= 9.3
 - Python >= 3.4